We Asked All 50 States About Their Contact Tracing Capacity. Here's What We Learned

 Asked what support each state could use from the federal government, several states — including Hawaii, Maine and Nevada — mentioned the need for funding to hire or train new contact tracers.
 A spokeswoman for the District of Columbia said that D.C. could use "manpower and expertise, especially for training volunteers."

 On the federal level, the Centers for Disease Control and Prevention provides staff to support local contact tracing efforts.
-Director Robert Redfield told NPR last week the agency has around 500 staff currently deployed to help state and local health departments, and that it would support another 650 positions with $45 million in funds.
+Director Robert Redfield told NPR last week that the agency has about 500 staff currently deployed to help state and local health departments, and that it would support another 650 positions with $45 million in funds.
 He has acknowledged decades of underfunding for public health and said that the federal government needs to "augment personnel substantially."
 He also mentioned that his agency is in talks with other agencies and organizations with big boots-on-the-ground workforces to expand capacity, but has not released details on these ideas.

 Numerous groups and experts are calling for more action and funds from the federal government.
 The group of former federal officials who wrote a letter Monday calling for increased contact tracing hires also say $46 billion in federal funding is needed to pay for the hires and resources to help infected and exposed people stay isolated.

-Gottlieb told NPR Monday that although assembling as many as 180,000 contact tracers nationally may be daunting, it's doable.
+Scott Gottlieb, a former Food and Drug Administration chief for President Trump, told NPR on Monday that although assembling as many as 180,000 contact tracers nationally may be daunting, it's doable.
 "We already see the states making efforts to bring on thousands of new public health workers to do contact tracing," he said.
 "We're going to need this number of people if we want to enter into the fall with the kinds of resources we need to try to trace infection to prevent large outbreaks."

 Federal leadership on contact tracing is important, says Watson of the Center for Health Security.
 "This is unprecedented — this is not something we've done before as a nation," she says.
 "It may be hard for some states to even think about how they get started on this, so guidance from the federal level is definitely needed."